 Murfreesboro Commercial Truck Accident Attorneys Fight Insurance Companies For You

 If you have been injured by the negligence of a commercial truck driver, you may feel confused as to what you should do next.
 Insurance adjusters are probably pressuring you to settle, and you may wonder if you should, just to get them to leave you alone.
-Together, the Murfreesboro truck accident attorneys at Dotson & Taylor, Attorneys at Law, have more than three decades of experience in handling commercial truck accident claims for clients.
+Together, the Murfreesboro truck accident attorneys at Dotson & Taylor, Attorneys at Law, have more than four decades of experience in handling commercial truck accident claims for clients.
 However, there are time restrictions in place that limit how long you have to file a claim.

 What is a commercial truck?